 Choosing the right instrument is not easy, and some musical instruments are significantly more difficult to learn than others.
-A harmonica may be best if you’re a complete novice, while guitars, bongos and ukuleles may require a more physically demanding approach.
+A harmonica may be best if you’re a complete novice, while guitars, bongos and ukuleles for beginners may require a more physically demanding approach.

 How to Choose an Instrument That Is Right for You to Learn

 Choosing an instrument is not easy unless you already know what’s out there.
 Whether or not the instrument is fun should never be your only criteria on why you should start learning it.
 Case in point: the piano is a fun and melodious instrument, but it can take more than a decade to master, especially if you’re an adult.